membase/ns_server/doc/API/index.markdown

 of a service, but are also required to provide or proxy Pool level resources.
 * Bucket - A logical grouping of resources within a pool.
 A bucket provides a number of things which ease pool management and enable management of resources:
-** Namespace - Buckets provide unconstrained, free text namespaces.
+  >_Namespace_ - Buckets provide unconstrained namespaces to users to define
+  > whatever bucket name makes sense to the user.
+It also allows the same key
+  > in the same application to be available in multiple places.

-** Storage Handling Rules - Rules on how data is persisted, replicated and otherwise handled is defined at the bucket level.
+  >_Storage Handling Rules_ - Rules on how data is persisted, replicated and
+  > otherwise handled is defined at the bucket level.

-** Statistics - Buckets provide bucket level data view of counters and periodic metrics of the overall system.
-Historic storage of statistics can be configured and queried.
-These counters and metrics are specific to the bucket.
+  >_Statistics_ - Buckets provide bucket level data view of counters and
+  > periodic metrics of the overall system.
+Historic storage of statistics
+  > can be configured and queried.
+These counters and metrics are specific to
+  > the bucket.

 ## User Interface